 Stanozolol’s too hot to touch.
 It’s reputation impacted negatively by the Sports Doping scandals of the past.
 Anyone remember Biogenesis?

 Androstanolone is thought to be only effective as injection.
 Now trading under the Brand name ‘Andractim®’.
-Previously known as:
+Brands which have come and gone include:

 - AndroGel-DHT® in France, Belgium, Luxembourg